Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 - **Return Rate**
 - **Cancellation Rate**

-These metrics provide a high-level overview of the performance of the e-commerce business.
+These metrics provide a high-level overview of the sales performance of Amazon.

 ### Why These KPIs?

-I selected these KPIs because they show both the positive and negative sides of sales performance.
+I selected these KPIs because they show both the positive and negative sides of the sales performance.

 While **Total Revenue** and **Total Orders** measure overall sales activity, **Revenue Lost**, **Return Rate**, and **Cancellation Rate** highlight